evalEmpire/gitpan/README.md

 checking for mistakes and reporting them as issues.

-I'm the author of X distribution, my real repository is over here, would you delete the Gitpan repo?
+I'm the author of X distribution and already have a repository, would you delete the Gitpan repo?
 ----------

 Sorry, no.